jacklevin74/xenminer/README.md

 This project is a fork of the original [XENMiner](https://github.com/jacklevin74/xenminer), a CPU miner developed by jacklevin74.
 We are thankful to jacklevin74 and all contributors to the original project for laying the groundwork.

+### Enhancements:
+- **GPU Mining Support**: This version provides support for GPU mining using either CUDA or OpenCL, enabling efficient mining on various GPU architectures.
+- **Dual Mining Mode**: Users can easily switch between CPU and GPU mining based on their preferences and hardware capabilities, allowing for flexible deployment.

 ## Important Warning

 This project involves certain build processes and, as of now, no compiled versions have been released.
 If you wish to use it, please be prepared mentally and be willing to explore and solve problems that may arise during the installation and usage.